-The Art Base fosters creative expression in the visual arts for all ages and abilities—providing a base of operations for artists in the Roaring Fork Valley through education, exhibitions and events that support and stimulate the vitality of our community.
+The Art Base fosters creative expression in the visual arts for all ages and abilities through education, exhibitions and events.

 The Art Base (formerly the Wyly Art Center) was established in 1996 by artist Deb Jones with the goal of supporting art as an essential human endeavor with the understanding that everyone at every age has the ability to develop and express creativity.
 The Wyly Art Center was originally established in Woody Creek as a project of Compass, a nonprofit educational foundation committed to experiential learning and educational excellence.
 In 2005 the Wyly Art Center formed as an independent Colorado nonprofit with its own 501(c)(3) status.
 Seeking a more central location in the Roaring Fork Valley, the art center moved to historic downtown Basalt, and established itself as the mid-valley arts organization—serving the entire Roaring Fork community of artists and art enthusiasts.
 In 2015 the Wyly Art Center changed its name to the Art Base, a vital new enterprise to nurture and celebrate the visual arts and artists of the Roaring Fork Valley.